derekburgess/simcraft/README.md

 /backups -- Contains older stable versions of the simulator.
 Earlier examples almost entirelly written by AI.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; > `clock.py` -- This is a crazy "clock" themed universe simulator.
+`clock.py` -- This is a crazy "clock" themed universe simulator.
 The "great attractor" moves like the old school clocks in a continous minute.
 This runs like shit after a few minutes (seriously, my rig is no joke), but I ran it for 90 minutes and had some interesting "galaxy clusters" form.
 In the end, this program was not what I was originally going for but evolved in a fun way and results in fun simulations, forcing you to ponder time and scale.
 I couldnt get the AI's to reason through concurrency or other performance improvements.
 Something I will learn and implement myself.

 /analysis -- The Analysis directory contains some scripts that ingest the `sim_data.csv` file (created and updated by hitting spacebar) and return some visualizations to enhance your experience.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; > `cluster.py` Clusters units by `type`, `mass`, `distance from center`, and `observation`, returns a 3D plot.
+`cluster.py` Clusters units by `type`, `mass`, `distance from center`, and `observation`, returns a 3D plot.
 Great for exploring the composition of universe over time.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; > `flux.py` -- A dumb "exoplanet" graph.
+`flux.py` -- A dumb "exoplanet" graph.
 Shows change in `flux` (dip in opacity), over `observations`...
 Since flux dip is random, its just a dumb graph.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; > `heatmap.py` -- Shows the distribution of units by `mass` and `flux`, calling out black holes.
+`heatmap.py` -- Shows the distribution of units by `mass` and `flux`, calling out black holes.
 Interesting for analyzing black hole evolution in proximity to possible exoplanets, i.e. "possible civilizations".

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; > `network.py` -- Creates heirarchical network graphs of the units, based on their distance from more massive units like stars and black holes.
+`network.py` -- Creates heirarchical network graphs of the units, based on their distance from more massive units like stars and black holes.
 Not much to say on what this really means, I thought it would be interesting to see a mapping of matter impacted by the presence of a black hole, but this needs some work...

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; > `time_3d.py`  -- Displays a 3D plot of change in unit `type` over time including `X`an `Y` position.
+`time_3d.py`  -- Displays a 3D plot of change in unit `type` over time including `X`an `Y` position.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; > `timeseries.py` -- Displays the change in the 3 primary unit `types`, Molecular Clouds, Protostars, and Primordial Black Holes.
+`timeseries.py` -- Displays the change in the 3 primary unit `types`, Molecular Clouds, Protostars, and Primordial Black Holes.
 Calculating the stars from the molecular clouds to add a layer of ambiguity and adjustment in the analysis phase.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; > `example_data.csv` -- 8 Billion year run of the simulator.
+`example_data.csv` -- 8 Billion year run of the simulator.

 ![hehe](/assets/demo_211123.gif)